RobTillaart/KT0803/README.md

 ## Derived classes

-Since 0.2.0 the KT0803K class is created, although minimally implemented.
+A derived class KT0803K class is created, with some extended functions.

-The KT0803L might work as it seems backwards compatible.
+The KT0803L will work as it is backwards compatible with KT0803K.
 It has far more registers in use than the KT0803/K.
-At the moment there is no intention to implement this KT0803L version.

-The KT0803M looks almost identical to the KT0803K (no new registers), so a derived class is straightforward.
+The KT0803M is identical to the KT0803K (no new registers), so a derived class is straightforward.

 ## Interface KT0803K

-Added in 0.3.0 (not tested), check datasheet.
+Added functions in 0.3.0 (not tested), check datasheet.

 #### Mono Stereo